Netflix Users Are Irate About The Disney Breakup On Social Media

-The powerful content creators that be are currently embroiled in a battle for our eyeballs between traditional cable, along with Netflix, YouTube, Hulu, Amazon Prime and whatever else is out there (Twitch?), and now, CBS, because the new Star Trek looks really cool.
+The powerful content creators that be are currently embroiled in a battle for our eyeballs between traditional cable, along with Netflix, YouTube, Hulu, Amazon Prime, HBO Go and whatever else is out there (Twitch?), and now, CBS, because the new Star Trek looks really cool.
 Starting in 2019, streaming as we know it will drastically change.

 As you’ve likely heard, Disney is pulling the plug on their relationship with Netflix and taking their stand-alone Marvel movies with them, along with all the content that falls under their massive umbrella.
 That means no more Star Wars, no more Pixar, no more ESPN documentaries.
 Gone.
 They’ll take this content and launch a brand-new Disney streaming service next to a dedicated ESPN service, with rumors flying they’ll possibly launch dedicated streaming services for their Star Wars and Marvel content as well.
 Those are a lot of streaming services, and it’s going to add up.